serenity-is/docs/framework/authorization.md

 }
 ```

-Even though this is not mandatory, it is common practice and is recommended to make it easier to access them via intellisense, determine their display names, and to avoid typing errors.
+Even though this is not mandatory, it is common practice and is recommended to make it easier to access them via intelli-sense, determine their display names, and avoid typing errors.

 ## Authorization Attributes for Actions